bazhdarrzgar/30_Days_Of_Python/16_Day_Python_date_time/16_python_datetime.md

 ## Python *datetime*

-Python has got _datetime_ module to handle date and time.

 ```py
 import datetime
 print(dir(datetime))
 ['MAXYEAR', 'MINYEAR', '__builtins__', '__cached__', '__doc__', '__file__', '__loader__', '__name__', '__package__', '__spec__', 'date', 'datetime', 'datetime_CAPI', 'sys', 'time', 'timedelta', 'timezone', 'tzinfo']
 ```

-With dir or help built-in commands it is possible to know the available functions in a certain module.
-As you can see, in the datetime module there are many functions, but we will focus on _date_, _datetime_, _time_ and _timedelta_.
-Let se see them one by one.

 ### Getting *datetime* Information